LassePladsen/dotfiles/README.md

 ```bash
 sudo apt install git stow
 ```
-Stow is a soft dependency, as the install script will attempt to manually make the necessary symlinks, however stow is still recommended since its more robust and easy to use and maintan.
+Stow is only a soft dependency, as the install script will attempt to manually make the necessary symlinks, however stow is still recommended since its more robust and easy to use and maintan.

 # Installation
 ## ssh (recommended)